beaker-project/beaker/documentation/user-guide/tasks.rst

 done using the Beakerlib function ``rlFileSubmit``.

-The overall workflow of creating a task for a test, submitting a job to run the test and accessing the test results can be represented by this `overview <../admin-guide/chronological-overview.html>`__.
+The overall workflow of creating a task for a test, submitting a job to run the test and accessing the test results are illustrated in :ref:`chronological-overview`.

 Updating a task
 ~~~~~~~~~~~~~~~